 These are just some of the monetization methods you can apply.

 Wanna find out how YOU can make a full-time income online selling your knowledge through your blog?

 In this email course, I will share with you EXACTLY what I did to take my blog from ZERO to a full-time income in less than 6 months!

-Now, you need to understand that you could create the best course or program for your audience, but you would not make any sales if your audience are not willing to pay for what you offer.
+Now, you need to understand that you could create the best course or program for your audience, but you would not make any sales if your audience is not willing to pay for what you offer.